 Birth Registration: Children obtain citizenship from their parents.

 Early and Forced Marriage: Civil law sets the minimum legal age for marriage at 18 for both men and women, although girls may marry at age 16 with parental consent.
-According to the penal code, sexual intercourse with a girl under 16 years of age, with or without her consent, amounts to statutory rape.
-The provision, however, does not apply to married Muslim girls above the age of 12.
+According to the penal code, sexual intercourse with a girl younger than 16 years, with or without her consent, amounts to statutory rape.
+The provision, however, does not apply to married Muslim girls older than 12.
 The Muslim Marriage and Divorce Act, which applies only to Muslims, permits the marriage of girls as young as 12 at the consent of the bride’s father or other male relative.
 The bride’s consent is not required.

 Child sex tourism remained a problem.